deedeeNg/CMPT300/Ass3/README.txt

 (Or we can say they are waiting reply)
 If they reply to the process that not waiting for the reply then send error

+7.
+There are some exceptional behaviour while you typing input and it read wrong because the OS behaviour.
+So if you getting that, please compile it again!!!